 Early intervention is the most effective way to help young children before their social, emotional and physical challenges start to impact on their quality of life.
-Addressing these issues early on in their development - from 18months until 6 years - is essential to ensure that children reach their maximum potential.
+Addressing these issues early on in their development - from 18months - is essential to ensure that children reach their maximum potential.

-At Debora Elijah's Early Intervention Centre in North West London, groups of mixed-ability children aged from 18 months to 5 years are guided through a programme of activities and games designed to optimise their pre- and post-linguistic and neuro-motor skills.
+At the Elijah Centre in North West London, groups of mixed-ability children aged from 18 months to 10 years are guided through a programme of activities and games designed to optimise their pre- and post-linguistic and neuro-motor skills.
 The programme is a combination of best practice in educational, clinical and cognitive psychology.

 In the groups, every child receives an individual neuro-cognitive programme that addresses his or her needs both at nursery or school or at home.
 Targets are set for each child and measured at regular intervals to ensure progress is steady and goals are being reached.
 Children receive the necessary input to relate better to the world around them, and skills gained are easily transferrable to a typical mainstream classroom scenario.
 The end goal is to mould each child into a confident and capable individual, capable of tackling every day challenges like everyone else.

 Facilitate social and communication skills